britannia-tigers/britannia-tigers.club/README.md

-# britannia-tigers.club
+# london-tigers.club (formerly birtannia tigers)
-main website for britannia tigers.
+main website for london tigers.
 FE is built using vite and BE using Nest.

 ### How to run locally